 Mealtimes during night shifts

-The need to provide for mealtimes at night can arise, for example, in connection with shift work if employees work the same number of hours in a shift both during the daytime and at night.
-There are also situations in which it is not necessary or possible to provide for meal breaks, such as in the case of temporary or quick jobs performed at night or employees with no fixed workplace.
+There are situations in which it is not necessary or possible to provide for meal breaks, such as in the case of temporary or quick jobs performed at night or employees with no fixed workplace.

-Depending on the workplace, the opportunity for eating at work can also be arranged in another way, such as by providing a microwave oven.
-Employers have the right to charge for meals, as long as the charge does not exceed what is typical of workplace canteens.
+Employers have the right to charge a reasonable fee for meals provided by them, as long as the charge does not exceed what is typical of workplace canteens.

 - Section 10 – Analysis and assessment of the risks at work